 Please report any issues here.

-have been suppressed for this tutorial, but there are many messages generated that we hope the user will find helpful.
+Messages from clusso have been suppressed for this tutorial, but there are many messages generated that we hope the user will find helpful.
 Feedback is welcome here.

-This example uses simulated data which are meant for illustration of how to use clusso
+This example uses simulated data which are meant for illustration of how to use clusso with maps in R.

 library("clusso")